College of Engineering

 Prerequisites for the above courses are considered deficiencies and are not counted toward an engineering degree.

 Admission to the College of Engineering is based on the University's undergraduate admission requirements plus the following additional admission criteria for the College of Engineering.

 Students entering directly from high school or with less than 24 hours of transfer credit will be evaluated on the basis of the following admission criteria:

 - presenting a satisfactory SAT or ACT score (successful applicants typically have an SAT score of 1200 or higher or a composite ACT score of 27 or higher).

-- completing the prerequisites necessary to enroll in MATH 1426 CALCULUS I.
+- for engineering and computer science degree programs, completing the prerequisites necessary to enroll in MATH 1426 CALCULUS I.